A short guide to community-run information security events worldwide.

 A BSides event is a community-run information security conference, typically one or two days long, with a mix of talks, workshops, CTFs, and villages.
 Tickets are usually free or under $50.
 BSides events are organised locally by volunteers under the shared Security BSides name, with more than 200 chapters worldwide.

-BSides was started in 2009 by a group of information security researchers — including Mike Dahn, Jack Daniel, and Chris Nickerson — whose talks were rejected by Black Hat Las Vegas.
-They organised an alternative event that accepted the work larger conferences wouldn't, and the format spread from there to hundreds of cities worldwide.
+BSides started in 2009 in Las Vegas, when a group of information security researchers — including Mike Dahn, Jack Daniel, and Chris Nickerson — organised an alternative conference for talks that had been rejected by Black Hat.
+The format spread quickly, and there are now active BSides chapters in more than 70 countries.

 Yes, especially if you're new to infosec conferences or want a less overwhelming alternative to DEF CON or Black Hat.
 BSides events are cheap (usually free to $50), small enough that you'll actually meet people, and deliberately welcoming to first-timers.
 The hallway conversations alone are worth the trip for most attendees.